-- e.
+e.
 Apply a static application grease to the set screw thread.
-Refer to Section 3.4 for information about recommended lubricants. - f.
+Refer to Section 3.5 for information about recommended lubricants.

+f.
 Install the set screw into the actuation plate and torque to the specified value.
 Refer to the assembly drawings for torque requirements.

 - 10. Wait for the hot runner to cool to room temperature (< 25 °C or < 77 °F). - 11.
-Install the backing plate.
+Re-install the plug on the backing plate or install the backing plate if was removed.
 Refer to Section 6.15 for more information.